jared2710/anon-chat-local-cos720/README.md

   -h, --help          display help for command
 ```

-## Contribution
-This application was created by Jared O'Reilly, a Computer Science Honours student at the University of Pretoria.
-Besides the npm packages, everything was designed, coded and tested by him.
-Thanks must go to the authors of the [tor-request](https://www.npmjs.com/package/tor-request) package, for making the use of the Tor network a breeze.

 ## Uninstallation

 You can either uninstall tor entirely or stop the service from running (with the option to start it again).
 This is done with the following commands on Ubuntu: